intelowlproject/pyintelowl/README.md

-  analyzer-healthcheck   Send healthcheck request for an analyzer... config                 Set or view config variables connector-healthcheck  Send healthcheck request for a connector get-analyzer-config    Get current state of `analyzer_config.json` from... get-connector-config   Get current state of `connector_config.json` from... jobs                   Manage Jobs tags                   Manage tags
+  analyzer-healthcheck   Send healthcheck request for an analyzer... config                 Set or view config variables connector-healthcheck  Send healthcheck request for a connector jobs                   Manage Jobs tags                   Manage tags
 ```